 After years of bids, planning, paving and building when the Olympics finally arrive they are a wonderful flurry of excitement and international competition and camaraderie.

 And in a quick 2 weeks, 4 weeks if you include the greatly under-popularized Paralympics, it’s all over.
 In Whistler it didn’t take long for each of the event locations to be shut down and locked up for tear-down and rebuilding activities.
 Imagine the disappointment of late winter and spring time visitors who couldn’t even find the Olympic rings in Whistler village.

 November 25th kicks off the World Cup bobsleigh and skeleton events on Whistler’s Olympic sliding centre.
 Nov.
-25-27th Veissmann FIBT World Cup is the first event of a three plus year journey to the next Winter Games in Sochi, Russia.
+25 – 27th Veissmann FIBT World Cup is the first event of a three plus year journey to the next Winter Games in Sochi, Russia.
 And for all you adrenaline junkies, public sliding will also be offered this season.

 The Whistler Olympic Park (site of the Nordic events for the Vancouver 2010 Olympic and Paralympic Winter Games) and Callaghan Country Lodge are partnering to offer public recreational skiing on more than 90 kilometers of cross-country ski trails expertly groomed for both classic and skate skiing, and ranging from beginner to Olympic caliber.